 Your business probably has furniture, inventory, equipment, or a building structure.
+If you’re looking for lighting solutions for your business premises, try Zuli Lighting.
 These all count as commercial property and could cause your business financial loss if they were damaged or lost accidentally.

 Commercial property is a big investment that is crucial to the success of your business.
 We can help you protect all the physical assets of your business with a customized Commercial Property Insurance policy.

 Some items Commercial Property Insurance can cover includes:

 - Loss of income if you get shut down due to a loss

 - Mechanical breakdown – mechanical failure of your A/C, freezers, or other machinery